Live Activities developer setup

 Is it possible to also read the Live Activity data from the payload on the main target?

-Yes.
-It is possible to do so.
-This can be used for debugging or to update the app's UI every time a Live Activity update happens.
+Yes, it is possible to do so.
+This can be used for debugging or to update the app's UI every time a Live Activity update occurs.

 Task {